New power generator arrives in Tallahassee

 In Florida, most of the electricity generated is from natural gas,

-according to data from Carbon Brief.
+.
 The UK-based website found that 45,000 megawatts of electric is generated by natural gas, while coal comes in at a distant second of 11,000 megawatts.
 Only 511 megawatts were generated by solar.
 In Georgia, over 18,000 megawatts were generated by gas while over 10,000 come from coal.
 But more solar energy (978 megawatts) was produced in Georgia than in Florida, according to Carbon Brief.

 With the threat of climate change, these efficiency efforts along with solar power would help lower greenhouse gas emissions.